 In particular, the EIS should indicate if the land affected by the project is, or is likely, to become part of the protected area estate, or is subject to any treaty.
-Consideration should be given to national parks, conservation parks, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, World Heritage listings and sites covered by international treaties or agreements (including Ramsar, JAMBA, CAMBA, ROKAMBA) and areas of cultural significance and scientific reserves (see section 4.9 for further guidance on sensitive areas).
+Consideration should be given to national parks, conservation parks, wetlands, biodiversity corridors, declared fish habitat areas, wilderness areas, aquatic reserves, heritage/historic areas or items, national estates, World Heritage listings and sites covered by international treaties or agreements (including Ramsar, Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA)) and areas of cultural significance and scientific reserves (see section 4.9 for further guidance on sensitive areas).